-Putting up web pages seems like it should be so easy, right?
+Putting up web pages seems like it should be easy, right?
 Add a few pictures, type a few words, and you’re done.
-But when it comes time to actually hit that Publish button, there’s so much left to do and so much uncertainty left behind.
+But when it comes time to hit that Publish button, there’s so much left to do and so much uncertainty left behind.

 - Which pages do you need?